yuuuuuuunliu/3D-sanner/README.md

 ## Construction

+HC-SR04 has a range from 2cm to 4m.
+Experimental results have shown that the HC-SR04 distance sensor has a measurement standard deviation of less than 0.5mm.
+The difference between measured values and actual values is typically less than 2cm, with the majority of errors staying below 0.5cm.
+Therefore, we can consider the HC-SR04 to be a precise and accurate distance sensor.
+Additionally, due to its stable numeric uncertainty rather than percentage uncertainty, we can reduce errors by applying it to large objects.
+This improvement strategy will be further discussed in the future development section.

 The distance sensor we utilize emits a conical wave with a raypath angle of 15 degrees.
 This angle allows the sensor to be sensitive to a wider area.
 However, in situations where high precision distance measurements are required, such high sensitivity can lead to unnecessary feedback.
 To mitigate this, we can place a rough absorbent block beneath the sensor.
 This block, with its rough surface, causes non-radial sound waves to undergo multiple reflections in a short period of time, dissipating a significant amount of energy and effectively absorbing unwanted reflected waves.

   ![A picture of the absorbent block and a close-up look of its surface](https://github.com/yuuuuuuunliu/3D-sanner/blob/main/Figures/actual%20picture%20of%20the%20absorbent%20block.png)